Mar Vista Animal Medical Center

 (original graphic by marvistavet.com)

-It would seem the Chinese Shar pei might have issues enough to contend with given its potential for wrinkle-related skin and eyelid issues but there is a special syndrome that every Shar pei owner needs to be familiar with: Recurrent Fever Syndrome.
+It would seem the Chinese Shar pei might have enough issues to contend with given its potential for wrinkle-related skin and eyelid issues but there is a special syndrome that every Shar pei owner needs to be familiar with: Recurrent Fever Syndrome.

 As the name implies, the syndrome is characterized by fevers that seem to arise out of no where, run their course, and may or may not be responsive to anti-inflammatory medications.
 The dog will feel bad during the fever episodes: listless and without appetite.
 Fevers typically last 12-36 hours and can go as high as 107º F. Often the ankles of the dog (the “hocks”) become swollen during these episodes.
 It is normal for a Shar pei to have “socks” (a large skin fold around the ankle); the swelling that occurs during the fever is different and only lasts during the period of the fever.
 The muzzle may also swell and become painful and sometimes there is some associated nausea or diarrhea.
+It is important to learn how to take your dog's temperature so you can monitor the situation.
+A video is embedded below.

 picture of normal shar pei socks